-Montenegro mining: Lead and zinc mine has a secure future7.
-November 2017. / Mining
+Montenegro mining: Lead and zinc mine has a secure future, Mining

 After many years of losses, the Polish company started returning invested money and to employ 130 people.